MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

 1. Copy the link and query to a text file.

 1. Paste the link into a new browser window.
-The result should look like the following after the query runs.
+The result should look like the following

     :::image type="content" source="media/web-query-data/shared-query.png" alt-text="Shared query deep link":::